-A11: Purification of PCR products is generally not necessary.
-You can use unpurified PCR products directly, as long as the total volume of PCR products in the Gibson Assembly reaction is 20% or less.
+A13: Purification of PCR products is generally not necessary.
+You can use unpurified PCR products directly, as long as the total volume of PCR products in the reaction is 20% or less.
 If greater amounts of PCR products are used, a column cleanup kit is sufficient.
-It is advantageous to gel-purify the target DNA fragment if the PCR product is contaminated by either non-specific amplification products, primer-dimers or large quantities of unused PCR primers.
+It is advantageous to gel purify the target DNA fragment if the PCR product is contaminated by either non-specific amplification products, primer-dimers or large quantities of unused PCR primers.

-Q12.
+Q14.
 Is it necessary to inactivate restriction enzymes after vector digestion?

-A12: Inactivation of restriction endonucleases is generally not necessary, but in some cases it might increase the transformation efficiency.
-If the insert also carries the restriction site that was used to linearize the vector it is necessary to heat inactivate the restriction enzyme before mixing the linearized vector with the insert in Gibson Assembly.
-If a heat-resistant restriction enzyme was used to linearize the vector, then vector should be purified by phenol-chloroform extraction or extracted from agarose gel after electrophoresis, before coming into contact with the insert.
+A14: Inactivation of restriction endonucleases is generally not necessary, but in some cases it might increase the transformation efficiency.
+If the insert and final assembled product also carry the restriction site that was used to linearize the vector it is necessary to heat inactivate the restriction enzyme or purify the cut vector if heat inactivation is not possible.

-Q13.
+Q15.
 I would like to produce overlapping dsDNA fragments by PCR.
 Do I need to use PCR primers that have been purified by PAGE or HPLC?

-A13: No. Standard, desalted primers may be used.
+A15: No. Standard, desalted primers can be used.

-Q14.
+Q16.
 I would like to assemble ssDNA oligonucleotides into dsDNA fragments.
 Do I need to use oligonucleotides that have been purified by PAGE or HPLC?

-A14: No. Standard, desalted primers may be used.
+A16: No. Standard, desalted primers may be used.

-Q15.
+Q17.
 Can I use a 15-nt overlap that is entirely composed of His-tag repeats (i.e., CACCACCACCACCAC)?

-A15: No, you must flank the His-tag sequence on both sides with at least 2 nucleotides, that are not part of the His-tag repeating sequence.
+A17: No, you must flank the His-tag sequence on both sides with at least 2 nucleotides that are not part of the His-tag repeating sequence.
+Alternatively, intersperse CAC and CAT his codons to interrupt this repetitive sequence.
 You should avoid repeating sequences at the end of an overlap.

-Q16.
-Can I PCR-amplify the assembled product?
+Q18.
+Can I PCR amplify the assembled product?

-A16: Yes.
-The assembled DNA molecule is covalently joined and may be PCR-amplified.
-Additionally, if the final product is a closed circular DNA molecule, it may be used as a template in rolling-circle amplification (RCA).
+A18: Yes.
+The assembled DNA molecule is covalently joined and can be PCR amplified.
+Additionally, if the final product is a closed circular DNA molecule, it can also be used as a template in rolling-circle amplification (RCA).

-Q17.
-The NEBuilder Positive Control reaction is not giving me any colonies.
+Q19.
+The NEBuilder Positive Control Reaction is not resulting in any colonies.
 Why?

-A17: Our testing indicates that the choice of competent cells is critical.
-We recommend the use of high efficiency chemically competent cells such as NEB 5-alpha Competent E. coli (High Efficiency) (NEB #C2987).
-The reaction can be added directly to the cells without any dilution, although further dilution of the reaction mix may improve transformation efficiency.
-However when using high efficiency chemically competent cells from some other vendors, if you did not get any colonies, we recommend a 1:4 dilution of the reaction prior to transformation.
-For transformation into all high efficiency electrocompetent cells, including NEB's, we recommend a 1:3 dilution of the reaction.
+A19: Our testing indicates that the choice of competent cells is critical.
+We recommend the use of high-efficiency chemically-competent cells such as NEB 5-alpha Competent E. coli (High Efficiency) (NEB #C2987).
+Transform the competent cells with the pUC19 control to confirm that the cells are viable

-Q18.
+Q20.
 What should I do if my assembly reaction yields no colonies, a small number of colonies, or clones with the incorrect insert size following transformation into E. coli?

-A18: Assemble and transform the NEBuilder Positive Control provided with the Gibson Assembly Master Mix (see page 8).
-Successful assembly of the NEBuilder Positive Control will demonstrate that the assembly mixture is functional and the transformation conditions are suitable.

-Analyze the reaction on an agarose gel.
-An efficient assembly reaction will show assembled products of the correct size and the disappearance of fragments.

-Check the primer design of the overlapping DNA fragments to ensure that there is sufficient overlap to facilitate assembly.

-Consider whether the cloned insert may be toxic to E. coli and a low-copy vector, such as a BAC, should be used.
-Because the assembled product is a covalently closed molecule, it may be alternatively amplified by PCR or RCA.
+- A20.
+Assemble and transform the NEBuilder Positive Control provided with the NEBuilder HiFi DNA Assembly Master Mix/Cloning Kit (see page 11, 12).
+Successful assembly with the NEBuilder Positive Control will demonstrate that the assembly mixture is functional and the transformation conditions are suitable. - Analyze the reaction on an agarose gel.
+An efficient assembly reaction will show assembled products of the correct size and the disappearance of fragments. - Check the primer design of the overlapping DNA fragments to ensure that there is sufficient overlap to facilitate assembly. - Consider whether the cloned insert may be toxic to E. coli and a low-copy vector, such as a BAC, should be used.

-Q19.
+Q21.
 How can I reduce the number of vector-only background colonies?

-A19: To significantly reduce the background of unwanted vector-only colonies, the vector should be a PCR product rather than a restriction fragment.
-If background continues to be a problem, the PCR-amplified vector can be treated with DpnI to remove the template carry-over, if applicable, extracted from an agarose gel following electrophoresis.
+A21: To significantly reduce the background of unwanted vector-only colonies, the vector should be a PCR product, rather than a restriction fragment.
+If background continues to be a problem, the PCR amplified vector can be treated with DpnI to remove the template carry-over, if applicable, and extracted from an agarose gel following electrophoresis.